raspberrypilearning/safeguarding-module/en/quiz3/question_6.md

 legend: Question 6 of 6
 ---

-Jane was bored.
+Ade was bored.
 Is this:

 --- choices ---
 - ( ) A fact or an observation?